vbedegi/re-alm/README.md

 ## Usage

-Start a new project: `lein new re-alm my-project`
+Start a new project:

+`lein new re-alm <project-name>`

+You can also add Webpack support, so You can easily use npm modules

+`lein new re-alm <project-name> +webpack`

+## Basic usage

+The simples component I can came up with:

 ```clojure
 (defn init-counter []